bidulgi69/spring-mysql-multiTenants/README.md

           show variables like 'server_id';

-  3. [Optinal] If two servers have the same server_id, sets the server_id for one server differently.
+  3. [optional] If two servers have the same server_id, sets the server_id for one server differently.

           set global server_id=different value;